Luminova Framework

 The onCreate method in the controller serves as an alternative to __construct.
 It is invoked after the controller class has completed its initialization via the constructor method.
 When using this method for initialization, there is no need to explicitly call parent::__construct().

-protected onCreate(): voidonDestroy
+protected onCreate(): void

 The onDestroy method in the controller acts as an alternative to __destruct.
 It is called after the __destruct method has completed its execution.

-protected onDestroy(): voidonMiddlewareFailure
+protected onDestroy(): void

 Handles the failure of the middleware check in the controller.